 The air fork RAGE is creating another major challenge for suspension revalving.
 Testing at Too Tech finds the Showa PS1 (CRF450 & KX450 2013-2014) stock suspension unwilling to follow the terrain in high frequency bumps (stutter bumps).
 For super cross, hard pack smooth tracks, this flaw is not evident as all of the obstacles are low/mid speed and the less suspension movement the better.
 Anyone can valve for this.
 The flaws become obvious on a natural terrain track where most riders want the suspension to move in the rough and blow off on the square edges.
 It is Rick's assessment that seal stiction, caused by the high internal fork pressure pushing the seal lip against the chrome tube, is the major culprit and that there may never be a perfect solution.
 But having a full understanding of the problem allows Too Tech to do the best that can be done with these forks.
 Without giving away too many secrets, the best solution is to minimize damping during the period of maximum stiction.
 Both bikes do benefit from further reducing damping during stiction and of course better shaft preparation discussed under seal life.
-Rick believes his PSF1 air fork mods make the forks comparable to the 2012 CRF 450R forks.
+Rick believes his PSF1 air fork mods make the forks similar to the 2012 CRF 450R forks.
 Honestly the PS2 Air fork is not as good due to the internal design.

 I hope you enjoyed the history of Too Tech Racing and the special challenges and successes we've had over the last 30 years.
 Send this link to a friend to help spread some insights into dirt bike suspension tuning for anything ranging from super cross and outdoor tracks to dessert riding and single trail specialists - the concepts are the same!